stijn-dejongh/lovecraft_public_domain/raw_converts/crc.md

 of the tree.
 It smiled and extended its hand, but before I could arise and speak I heard in the upper air the exquisite melody of singing; notes high and low blent with a sublime and ethereal harmoniousness.
-The sun had by this time sunk below the horizon, and in the twilight I saw that an aureola of lambent light encircled the child&rsquo;s head.
+The sun had by this time sunk below the horizon, and in the twilight I saw that an aureola of lambent light encircled the child's head.
 Then in a tone of silver it addressed me:
-&ldquo;It is the end.
+ "It is the end.
 They have come down through the gloaming from the stars.
-Now all is over, and beyond the Arinurian streams we shall dwell blissfully in Teloe.&rdquo; As the child spoke, I beheld a soft radiance through the leaves of the palm tree, and rising greeted a pair whom I knew to be the chief singers among those I had heard.
-A god and goddess they must have been, for such beauty is not mortal; and they took my hands, saying, &ldquo;Come, child, you have heard the voices, and all is well.
+Now all is over, and beyond the Arinurian streams we shall dwell blissfully in Teloe. " As the child spoke, I beheld a soft radiance through the leaves of the palm tree, and rising greeted a pair whom I knew to be the chief singers among those I had heard.
+A god and goddess they must have been, for such beauty is not mortal; and they took my hands, saying,  "Come, child, you have heard the voices, and all is well.
 In Teloe beyond the Milky Way and the Arinurian streams are cities all of amber and chalcedony.
 And upon their domes of many facets glisten the images of strange and beautiful stars.
 Under the ivory bridges of Teloe flow rivers of liquid gold bearing pleasure-barges bound for blossomy Cytharion of the Seven Suns.
 And in Teloe and Cytharion abide only youth, beauty, and pleasure, nor are any sounds heard, save of laughter, song, and the lute.
-Only the gods dwell in Teloe of the golden rivers, but among them shalt thou dwell.&rdquo;
+Only the gods dwell in Teloe of the golden rivers, but among them shalt thou dwell. "

   As I listened, enchanted, I suddenly became aware of a change in my surroundings.
 The palm tree, so lately overshadowing my exhausted form, was now some distance to my left and